 PLEASE NOTE: At this point in time counsellors and art therapists are not medicare recognised practitioners.
 I do have a provider number with Medibank, ahm and with BUPA as some of their extras packages cover for counselling services.
 The Doctors Health Fund also recognises counselling.
 I am a registered NDIS provider although I primarily work with families who are self-managed under this system and may not renew my registration as the auditing process is very expensive for sole traders.

 *Please talk to your health fund about the importance of including Counselling and Creative Arts Therapies in their extras packages.

 My sessions are 50-60 minutes long (for some children and young people, 50 minutes will be more suited to their needs) and the type of therapy you are most comfortable with is something we can talk about in our first session together- this is sometimes called an 'intake' session.
 If you are bringing a child or young person to see me, I will ask that we have a session together first, so I can get an overview of your concerns.
 Each individual circumstance is different of course and we can discuss how to begin things when you call.
 Once a plan for working together is established, I will ask that you fill in a counselling contract.
 This may sound a bit formal but it is simply to make sure that we both formally agree to a few basic things.
 You can find a link to a copy of the contract on this page.

 My current private practice days are Wednesdays, Thursdays and Fridays at 11 Morgan Terrace Bardon, 4065.
 Skype or Zoom sessions are generally available for Clinical Supervision only.

 Clinical Supervision: $145 per session

-*Concession rates are available for persons under 18, full time students and persons with healthcare or pension cards.
-(NB: adults with NDIS funding are eligible to pay full fee).
+*Concession rates are available for full time students and persons with healthcare or pension cards.
+(NB: children and adults with NDIS funding are eligible to pay full fee).

 Please let me know if finances are your main reason for not seeking therapy for yourself or your child and we can discuss this together.
 Contact